alshdavid/comfyui-zluda-ez/README.md

 Find the latest standalone python release for windows here: https://github.com/astral-sh/python-build-standalone/releases

-At the time of writing, that this one: https://github.com/astral-sh/python-build-standalone/releases/download/20250807/cpython-3.11.13+20250807-x86_64-pc-windows-msvc-install_only.tar.gz
+At the time of writing, this is the latest release: https://github.com/astral-sh/python-build-standalone/releases/download/20250807/cpython-3.11.13+20250807-x86_64-pc-windows-msvc-install_only.tar.gz

 _Note, check the releases for the latest one.
 They rebuild them frequently_